 Based on our analysis, homeowners are 78% more likely to choose their insurance policy based on a recommendation than they are to comparison shop, either through working with an independent insurance agent or comparing quotes online.

 Home insurance rates can vary significantly between insurers.
 In Florida, for instance, the average cost of a policy varies by more than $1,500 between the cheapest and the most expensive insurers for nearly identical coverage.
-And the best-priced insurer will frequently change based on regional risks, how your home is built and whether you have other policies with the company, such as car insurance.
+And the best-priced insurer will frequently change based on regional risks, how your home is built and whether you have other policies, such as car insurance, with the company.
 Therefore, we recommend homeowners always compare quotes using their own details before purchasing coverage.

 Most homes don't have a monitoring system installed